ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Hybrid deployments can choose to enable SCCM or Intune for client management depending on the cloud maturity level of the agency.
 It is not a requirement of agencies undertaking hybrid implementations to use SCCM.
 This Blueprint provides guidance on integration between SCCM and Intune for hybrid deployments however agencies with existing infrastructure may alternatively elect to migrate device management from SCCM to Intune, which will not affect cyber security postures.

-Table 22 describes the various management methods that can be used to manage Windows 10 in a Microsoft 365 environment.
+Management methods that can be used to manage Windows 10 in a Microsoft 365 environment.

-Table 22 Management methods available

 Microsoft 365 Implementation | SCCM Implementation | Management Method for Windows 10 | Benefits
 --- | --- | --- | ---